stuarthayhurst/argon-wallpapers/README.md

  - To re-export the svg images, use `make wallpapers`
    - Change the `-w` and `-h` arguments in `Makefile` to adjust output resolution
    - `inkscape` is required
- - `makr set-wallpaper` is designed to be used on GNOME, and won't work with other desktop environments
+ - `make set-wallpaper` is designed to be used on GNOME, and won't work with other desktop environments
  - `make wallpapers`, `make compress` and `make generate-all` support multiple cores using `-j[CORES]`

 ## Wallpapers: